Updated July 14, 2023

-Bullet bonds make a coupon payment on every coupon date, and the entire principal amount is paid back to the bond holder only on maturity.
+Bullet bonds make a coupon payment on every coupon date, and the entire principal amount is paid back to the bondholder only on maturity.
 Bullet bond makes periodic interest payments.
-These bonds are also known as straight bonds because they do not contain any embedded features with them, such as put or call.
-The government uses these bonds to meet the expenses of the public projects.
+These bonds are also known as straight bonds because they do not contain any embedded features, such as put or call.
+The government uses these bonds to meet the expenses of public projects.

 Bullet bonds are also known as straight bonds.
 These bonds are issued mostly by the government entity, and the periodic interest payment is there.
 The principal amount is paid at the end of the maturity date.
-Bullet bonds have less coupon rate than any other bonds in the market.
-Bullet bonds are very commonly available for the public.
-The bullet bonds do not contain any additional feature or embedded feature, such as the call or put option.
+Bullet bonds have lower coupon rates than any other bonds in the market.
+Bullet bonds are very commonly available to the public.
+The bullet bonds do not contain any additional or embedded features, such as the call or put option.
 The bullet bonds have a very high counterparty risk as the principal payment is made at the end of the maturity date.
-These bonds are issued to help the public sector companies when they have some ongoing projects.
+These bonds are issued to help public sector companies with ongoing projects.

 How Does It Work?

-A bullet bond is a debt instrument which is also known as straight bonds.
+A bullet bond is a debt instrument known as a straight bond.
 These bullet bonds are easily available in the market.
-The bullet bonds are generally available with the government companies/entities.
-The periodic interest payment is present in bullet bonds, and the principal payment is done at the date of maturity.
-It is a straight bond because it does not carry any embedded feature to it.
-It is a whole sole bond which has a very simple payback system, and the investors easily understand it.
+The bullet bonds are generally available with government companies/entities.
+The periodic interest payment is in bullet bonds, and the principal payment is made at maturity.
+It is a straight bond because it does not have any embedded features.
+The whole sole bond has a very simple payback system, and the investors easily understand it.

-Therefore, at the end of the maturity date, after 5 years’ time, Mr Joe will receive $1100 and the periodic interest of $100 every year.
-So, in this case, he will gain $500 in 5 years’ time from bullet bond.
+Therefore, at the end of the maturity date, after 5 years’ time, Mr. Joe will receive $1100 and the periodic interest of $100 every year.
+So, in this case, he will gain $500 from bullet bonds in 5 years.

 Bullet Bonds Strategy

 The investor invests in the particular bond, and they get periodic payments, and the entire principal amount is paid back at the end of the maturity date.
-The strategy of this type of bonds are such that they create earnings at the maturity date, and all the bonds have the same maturity date, whereas the investment can be at any point of time.
-The logic behind the issuance of the bullet bond is that it will create earnings for the government entity if any project is undergoing for the public welfare.
+The strategy of this type of bond is that they create earnings at the maturity date, and all the bonds have the same maturity date, whereas the investment can be at any point in time.
+The logic behind issuing the bullet bond is that it will create earnings for the government entity if any project is undergoing for the public welfare.